MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

   to query the `help` cluster.
-* `https://help.kusto.windows.net/Samples`: When a user agent (such as a browser) issues a `GET /Samples` request it'll be redirected to the default UI tool configured to query the `help` cluster, `Samples` database.
+* `https://help.kusto.windows.net/Samples`: When a user agent (such as a browser) issues a `GET /Samples` request it'll be redirected to the default UI tool configured to query the `help` cluster `Samples` database.
-* `http://help.kusto.windows.net/Samples?query=StormEvents`: When a user (such as a browser) issues a `GET /Samples?query=StormEvents` request it'll be redirected to the default UI tool configured to query the `help` cluster, `Samples` database, and issue the `StormEvents` query.
+* `http://help.kusto.windows.net/Samples?query=StormEvents`: When a user (such as a browser) issues a `GET /Samples?query=StormEvents` request it'll be redirected to the default UI tool configured to query the `help` cluster `Samples` database, and issue the `StormEvents` query.

 > [!NOTE]
-> The deep link URIs do not require authentication information, as authentication
+> The deep link URIs don't require authentication since authentication
-> if performed by the UI tool being redirected to.
+> is performed by the UI tool used for redirection.
 > Any `Authorization` HTTP header, if provided, is ignored.

 > [!IMPORTANT]